What Is a Car's Suspension System?

 Your tires bounce excessively - Your tires may bounce for a while after you hit a bump in the road, and you may also hear a clunking noise.

 We at Kestner Automotive - Lexington in Lexington are experts in all things auto repair.
-We've been fixing cars since 2002 and our owner Bobby Kestner and technicians have decades of combined experience.
+We've been fixing cars since 2002, and our owner Bobby Kestner and technicians have decades of combined experience.
+We have excellent ratings based on reviews from many satisfied customers and our technicians are ASE certified.
 No matter what issue you are having with your vehicle, we have a multitude of services you can take advantage of, such as scheduled maintenance, Auto Repair, tune-ups, and Engine Repair.
+Our services also come with a 2/24,000 warranty.

 Reasons You Should Do Business With Us:

 To schedule an appointment with Kestner Automotive - Lexington in Lexington, give us a call at 803-399-1514 or schedule an appointment online.
-Kestner Automotive - Lexington - Quality you Can Trust, at a Fair Price!.
+Kestner Automotive - Lexington - Keeping Families Safe.